Lovelace-Fan/OpenMP-of-Dwarfs/README.md

     4, How to measure paralleliztion?
     5, How much of the code is serial and how much can we parallel

+    //Note: 1 and 3 are close to the same thing actually?

 ###  Specific Benchmarks
     1, Gem:
       Introduction